DVS-devtools/GamifiveSDK/readme.md

 Please note that the <i>init</i> method will not create a new instance of <i>GamifiveSDK</i>, but it will just reset its configuration; in fact you can have only one instance of <i>GamifiveSDK</i> because it's implemented as a singleton.
 <h3>3) Start a session</h3>
 A session is a continued user activity like a game match.
-Ideally a session starts when the player starts playing from the beginning and his score is set to zero.
+Ideally a session begins when the player starts playing a new game and his score is set to zero.

 You have to:
 <ol>